-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: plan and conduct simple experiments to identify factors that affect the behaviour of energy and matter in everyday life, and report on the outcomes using appropriate scientific terminology Context of and specific resources for assessment Assessment must ensure access to: computers and the internet where appropriate sources of information related to the investigation Method(s) of assessment The following are suggested assessment methods for this unit: observation of the learner conducting simple experiments to identify factors that affect the behaviour of energy and matter in everyday life portfolio showing evidence of: a plan and its development - findings group discussion to assess the ability to discuss findings using appropriate terminology
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- computers and the internet where appropriate - sources of information related to the investigation chemical behaviour of matter

+- observation of the learner conducting simple experiments to identify factors that affect the behaviour of energy and matter in everyday life

+- portfolio showing evidence of:

+- a plan and its development

+- findings

+- group discussion to assess the ability to discuss findings using appropriate terminology

-Unit Code VU22405 Unit Title Undertake a simple investigation of chemical behaviour of matter Unit Descriptor This unit describes the skills and knowledge to undertake a simple research project on factors that affect the chemical behaviour of matter Employability Skills This unit contains employability skills.
-Application of the Unit This unit applies to learners wishing to improve their educational and vocational participation options in the science field.
-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Unit Title Undertake a simple investigation of

+Unit Descriptor This unit describes the skills and knowledge to undertake a simple research project on factors that affect the chemical behaviour of matter

+Application of the Unit This unit applies to learners wishing to improve their

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

 Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.

-1 Identify common 1.1 Identify a limited range of common chemicals chemicals and processes 1.2 Identify the classification of the common chemicals 1.3 Identify common chemical processes and changes 1.4 Select common substances for investigation 2 Examine chemical behaviour 2.1 Develop a plan to conduct simple experiments to investigate the chemical behaviour of common substances in consultation with a relevant person 2.2 Conduct simple experiments to investigate chemical behaviour of common substances 2.3 Record the results of the experiments using appropriate scientific terminology 3 Report on the 3.1 Present the findings of the experiments investigation 3.2 Discuss the findings of the experiments using appropriate scientific terminology
+- 1 Identify common chemicals and processes - 1.1 Identify a limited range of common chemicals - 1.2 Identify the classification of the common chemicals - 1.3 Identify common chemical processes and changes - 1.4 Select common substances for investigation - 2 Examine chemical behaviour - 2.1 Develop a plan to conduct simple experiments to investigate the chemical behaviour of common substances in consultation with a relevant person - 2.2 Conduct simple experiments to investigate chemical behaviour of common substances - 2.3 Record the results of the experiments using appropriate scientific terminology - 3 Report on the investigation - 3.1 Present the findings of the experiments - 3.2 Discuss the findings of the experiments using appropriate scientific terminology